SHREENIDHI1903/AutoFeatureSelect/README.md

 ## 👤 Author

 **Shreenidhi TH**
-Developer of SmartSoilBuilder, passionate about building tools for applied ML and automation.
+Developer passionate about building tools for applied ML and automation.

 ---